Shaun King: Journalism

 King became a contributing blogger for the politically liberal website, the Daily Kos, in September 2014.
 On October 2, 2015, King joined the New York Daily News as a senior justice writer, where he focused on reporting and providing commentary on social justice, police brutality and race relations.
 On December 28, 2016, Cenk Uygur announced that King had been hired as a political commentator for The Young Turks.
 King left the Daily News in 2016.

 In 2019, King launched the crowdfunded website The North Star, calling it an online "revival" of the anti-slavery newspaper of the same name, claiming that he had the support of the relatives of Frederick Douglass (the original paper's editor).
 The site has articles, podcast episodes, and videos for a subscription fee, with a focus on social justice issues, including police brutality and mass incarceration.
 The Daily Beast reported that the site did not deliver all the features that were promised during the fundraisers, such as a daily video broadcast and an app.
 King said he had been "overzealous" with the project, and that he should have listened to advisors who had told him that his plans for the site were too ambitious.
 After leaving The North Star, historian and former editor-in-chief Keisha Blain accused King via Twitter of being "a liar & a fraud", stating that she was prevented from saying as much because of a non-disclosure agreement.
 Another former employee claimed that they and others had to fight for months to receive the health care benefits they were promised, while King claimed that all employees received full health care coverage.
 Former co-workers at The North Star described King as a poor fiscal manager, absent, and incompetent, according to The Daily Beast.

 Activism

 In August 2015, King launched Justice Together, an organization to identify police brutality and lobby local politicians for change.
 He unilaterally disbanded the organization in the fall of 2016 to the surprise of many of the group's members.
 In September 2016, King proposed an Injustice Boycott for December of that year.

-In an October 11, 2017, article in The Washington Post, King was credited with leading a successful months-long and far-reaching social media campaign which led to the identification and arrest of three of the men behind the August 12, 2017, assault on DeAndre Harris during the Unite the Right rally.
+In an October 11, 2017, article in The Washington Post, King was credited with leading a successful months-long and far-reaching social media campaign which led to the identification and arrest of three of the men behind the August 12, 2017 assault on DeAndre Harris during the Unite the Right rally in Charlottesville.
 Three men were arrested for the parking-garage beating.

 In 2018, King co-founded Real Justice PAC, a political action committee to help elect prosecutors who support criminal justice reform at the county and city levels.